Coronavirus (COVID-19)

 Post-COVID conditions can include a wide range of ongoing health problems; these conditions can last weeks, months, or years.

 Learn more about long COVID or post-COVID conditions.
-Please your medical provider if you have questions or concerns.
+Please call your medical provider for any other symptoms that are severe or concerning to you.

 Do you need a free COVID testing kit?
 MCPHD will be offering at-home COVID-19 test kits with extended use dates on Tuesday’s and Thursday’s while supplies last.
 A maximum of 10 per family are available.
 Pick up will be at Montgomery County Public Health District located at 1300 South Loop 336 West, Conroe, 77304.
 Please call Lisa at 936-537-9751 to request kits.
 You can email Lisa at lgarman@mchd-tx.org.